-A great way to get your asking price for your Southern California house, is by selling via rent-to-own agreement.
+A great way to get your asking price for your Greater Los Angeles house, is by selling via rent-to-own agreement.
 Many sellers don’t realize just how beneficial the process can be.
 Learn more about how it works and how it will benefit you in our latest post!

-If you have had trouble selling your house in Southern California or if you haven’t been able to get an offer reflective of your asking price, a rent to own sale might be an incredible option for you.
+If you have had trouble selling your house in Greater Los Angeles or if you haven’t been able to get an offer reflective of your asking price, a rent to own sale might be an incredible option for you.
 If you don’t need the cash from the sale immediately, a rent-to-own scenario can be one of the most lucrative ways to sell your house.

 How A Rent To Own Agreement Works